xenforo-ltd/docs/docs/index.md

 If you have been developing add-ons, and you have chosen to keep or backup your existing `src/addons` directory, you can restore your add-on data with the [Import development output](development-tools.md#import-development-output) command.

 !!! warning
     Be careful if you choose to back up and restore your `src/addons` directory.
-The `XF` directory within contains the XF master data, and should not be restored from a backup to ensure you always have the most up to date version of the files.
+The `XF` directory within contains the XenForo master data, and should not be restored from a backup to ensure you always have the most up to date version of the files.

     Performing a reinstall in this way is a destructive operation and it will remove all data you have created.
 Additionally, bear in mind that only tables with the `xf_` prefix are cleared.
 This is a significant reason for the recommendation that all tables, even for add-ons, should be prefixed with `xf_`.

 ## Verifying file integrity

-When you install XF2, we perform a file integrity check in the installation.
+When you install XenForo, we perform a file integrity check in the installation.
 If necessary, and you can't otherwise perform the check via the page in the Admin CP, you can run the CLI command to perform that check.

 ```sh title="Terminal"
 php cmd.php xf:file-check [addon_id]